How to Make Baby Food With a Food Processor:

 05. Should you heat baby food?

 You don’t need to reheat when opening a new jar of baby food.
 You can serve it at room temperature for up to one hour.
-However, when you are getting open your stored food from the fridge, keep it on the table for 20 minutes.
+However, when you are getting your stored food from the fridge, please keep it on the table for 20 minutes.
 If you serve food directly from the refrigerator, then your baby probably doesn’t want to eat it cold.
 So, reheating will help to remove bacteria.